 🥈 = 2nd place

 Consider the amount of cashmere that a single goat can shed each spring.
-Earlier we pointed out that it can take up to 6 goats to produce 1 jacket.
+The most productive goats will produce at most 250 grams of wool a year.

 Due to their relatively low wool yield, for herders to collect competitive volumes, they need to have many goats, usually grazing within a small area.

-Overgrazing stresses the natural ecological role goats play in the region, and as a result, 90% of Mongolia is currently at risk of turning to barren desert (already linked to a 4° F rise in regional temperature).
+Overgrazing stresses the natural ecological role goats play in the region, and as a result, 90% of Mongolia is currently at risk of turning into a barren desert (already linked to a 4° F rise in regional temperature).

 When looking at the materials in the clothes you order and wear, consider where they come from, how they material is produced, the impact of the materials on the Earth, and what is currently being done to allow the global demand for a material to exist without compromising sustainability.